mejia-dev/epicodus-capstone-mvp/Timetracker.md

       * Removing the offset entirely makes the beat hit at the left side of the screen.
       * Somewhere in the 200 to 300 range makes the beat hit roughly at the player.
 Trying to find a more precise song to test with.
       * Somewhere around 700 makes the beat hit near the right side of the screen, as if the played beat is spawning out of the side of the screen.
+    * Determined that offset should be set to 250ms in order for the sprite to line up with when the beat hits (200px position + 50px sprite width).
+Tested in multiple songs and confirmed this amount works well.

 * 2024-04-29 - 7.82 hours total